-Next, check that you have selected the correct audio output device in the audio tab of the RMS Software preferences.
-If the correct device is selected, make sure the volume is turned up for that device, and try playing some sound from our softwre.
+Next, check that you have selected the correct audio output device in the audio tab of the RMS Software preferences (Under the Tools menu on Windows; under the Product name on Mac).
+If the correct device is selected, make sure the volume is turned up for the physical device, and try playing some sound from our software.
 Click on the play button in the transport if you are using RMS Coach, Sifnonia, Mix, or RLS.
 Click on the on-screen keyboard if using RMS Keyboards.

 If you have confirmed that no error messages are received when launching our software, that the correct audio device is selected in the audio tab of preferences, and you are still not getting sound, check to make sure you're getting sound out of other applications - whether another music application or even just a web browser.
 If you're not getting any sound from your computer whatsoever, it suggests that something is incorrectly configured outside of our software - it could be the speakers, the sound driver, or even be something as simple as turning up the volume in a place you had not considered before.
 Try to get any sound from your machine as a baseline, then retest the RMS software.

 In our Preferences menu, in the Audio/MIDI tab, there is an "Exclusive Mode" option; which for some customers can help with latency issues.
 If this is on, turn it off, click "OK" to close and lock-in your preferences, close/relaunch the program and test again.